alex-ironside/magazyn-patryka/FIREBASE_SETUP.md

 └── ...
 ```

-Each species document is tied to a specific user through the `userId` field, ensuring data isolation between users.
+Categories are shared across all users and don't have userId fields.
+Species are tied to specific users through the `userId` field, ensuring data isolation between users.
+Species reference categories by their ID in the `type` field.

 ## 8. Test the Setup